TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-event-log.md

 log.setMetadata(0n, new ExtraPropsMetaData);
 ```

-* Sure enough, TypeScript is happy with this and the index field does get assigned.
+Sure enough, TypeScript is happy with this and the index field does get assigned.
 The implementation needs to be more paranoid.
-* You can restrict the copied properties to just those defined directly on the object with `Object.assign(entry,metadata)`.
+You can restrict the copied properties to just those defined directly on the object with `Object.assign(entry,metadata)`.
 Much simpler.
 Still wrong.

-* Ideally I'd be able to convert `keyof LogMetadata` into a list of properties names that I can use at runtime.
+Ideally I'd be able to convert `keyof LogMetadata` into a list of properties names that I can use at runtime.
 However, runtime metadata conflicts with TypeScript's design goals.
-In the end I used the clunky, but obviously correct.
+In the end I wrote it out by hand.
+Clunky but obviously correct.

 ```ts
 if ("snapshot" in metadata)